jaywengrow/event_tracker/README.md

 # EventTracker

 EventTracker is a super-lightweight event tracking framework for Ruby on Rails.
-You can easily track anything and everything in any part of your codebase and view the data on a built-in dashboard.
+You can easily track any event and view the data on a built-in dashboard.

 ## Requirements